top of page

 The conversation evolves.
 Consent has limits.
 Consent can be withdrawn at any time, by anyone, for any reason, or for no reason at all.
 Consent should never be given, and never assumed, without a parent or guardian in the loop.
 Not in a doctor's office.
 Not in a coach's office.
 Not in a friend's basement.
 Not in the school clinic.
 Not with the guidance counselor.
 Not with an administrator.

 It sounds simple, but this is hard for kids.
 It goes against everything society teaches them about obedience and compliance.
 Teach them anyway.
 Teach them that the call home is the brave thing.
 That the answer is NO unless a parent says yes.
-That the discomfort of saying stop is so much smaller than the cost of staying silent.
+Teach them that the discomfort of saying stop is so much smaller than the cost of staying silent while boundaries are crossed.

 This is not a one-and-done speech.
 It is a thousand small returns to the same idea, across years.
 Early and often.
 Boring on purpose.
 Predictable by design.
 When the moment comes, and at some point, it will, the muscle is already built.